-A.1.2 Supervisory authority
+A.1.2.
+Supervisory authority

-The Prudential Regulation Authority (PRA) was created as a part of the Bank of England by the Financial Services Act (2012) and is responsible for the prudential regulation and supervision of around 1,700 banks, building societies, credit unions, insurers and major investment firms.
+AMIL is regulated by the Prudential Regulation Authority (PRA).
+The PRA was created as a part of the Bank of England by the Financial Services Act (2012) and is responsible for the prudential regulation and supervision of banks, building societies, credit unions, insurers and major investment firms.
 The PRA's objectives are set out in the Financial Services and Markets Act 2000 (FSMA).